Lithuania: Media

-The Constitution of Lithuania provides for freedom of speech and press, and the government generally respects these rights in practice.
+The constitution provides for freedom of speech and press, and the government generally respects these rights in practice.
 An independent press, an effective judiciary, and a functioning democratic political system combine to promote these freedoms.
 However, the constitutional definition of freedom of expression does not protect certain acts, such as incitement to national, racial, religious, or social hatred, violence and discrimination, or slander, and disinformation.
 It is a crime to deny or "grossly trivialize" Soviet or Nazi German crimes against Lithuania or its citizens, or to deny genocide, crimes against humanity, or war crimes.